aspnet/AzureSignalR-samples/samples/ChatRoom/README.md

 dotnet run
 ```

-You can see the application runs as usual, just instead of hosting a SignalR runtime by itself, it connects to the SignalR service running on Azure.
+When you open http://localhost:5000, you can see the application runs as usual, just instead of hosting a SignalR runtime by itself, it connects to the SignalR service running on Azure.

 In this sample, you have learned how to use Azure SignalR Service to replace your self-hosted SignalR runtime.
 But you still need a web server to host your hub logic.
-In next tutorial you'll learn how to use other Azure services to host your hub logic so you can get everything running on cloud.
+In the next tutorial you'll learn how to use other Azure services to host your hub logic so you can get everything running in the cloud.